jjanbol/projects/README.md

 ![screenshot8](./Flowise/overall%20structure.png)
 ---------------------------------------------------------------------------------------------------------------------
 2. the structure of Chroma DB
-we store our code as a vector store in Chorma DB, so using the Chorma DB as a tool,\
+The code is stored as a vector store in Chorma DB, so using the Chorma DB as a tool,\
 and connect the main part use chain tool. which perform the RAG work
 ![screenshot9](./Flowise/ChromaDB.png)
 ---------------------------------------------------------------------------------------------------------------------